 Appliances aside, decorating your beloved lair with joyful little flourishes was one of the greatest joys of kitchen ownership.

 When you were down, there was nothing quite so uplifting as reorganizing the whole room.
 Since it was your lair, you could even use the oven and the floor to store items.
 When you have everything positioned just so, relax with a nice crossword puzzle!

 As hard as she’d tried to make everything in her home match, Esmerelda’s mother-in-law had given her a set of blue dishtowels, and positively insisted that she display them prominently over the sink.

 Every now and then, your adoration went so deep, you completely ignored what the kids were doing in lieu of describing your homemaking happiness to the person unfortunate enough to be on the other end of the telephone.
 (A mere four seconds later, Edith had to hang up, because little Susan screamed like a banshee when Junior whacked her on the head with a spoon full of frosting.)

 And when things get really, really incredible?
 You will know it because your teen daughter comes home after school and cooks some bacon, takes off one of her penny loafers, and sits down on your pristine kitchen floor.
-Then she gazes gratefully toward the heavens as you call your husband to thank him for working that 9-to-5 job so you can have the kind of gift that keeps on giving: A fabulous fifties kitchen.
+Then she gazes gratefully toward the heavens as you call your dad to thank him for working that 9-to-5 job so you and your mom can have the kind of gift that keeps on giving: A fabulous fifties kitchen.